davidmoten/jetty-demo/README.md

 A demonstration webapp that can be started using mvn jetty:run.
 Complete instructions are given for setting up java, maven and git on ubuntu 12.04 or later.

+##Audience
+This project was setup to demonstrate to someone that wants to write a web application but is unfamiliar with java how it can be done (pretty minimally).

 ##Prerequisites
 Instructions are for deploying to ubuntu 12.04 or later